LinkedIn Banishing Rapportive From Google Apps

 Changes to Rapportive: Rapportive Raplets, Notes, and Contextual Gadget to be discontinued

 At LinkedIn, we want to provide a simple and useful experience for members like you.
 From time to time, we take a closer look at how our features are being used by our members.
 On July 31, 2014, we’ll be removing 3 features from our Rapportive experience: Raplets, Notes, and the Rapportive contextual gadget for Google Apps.
 Please note: We are only removing these 3 features.
 Rapportive will continue to exist as a standalone product.
 By removing these features, we’re able to simplify the Rapportive experience.

-In other words, if you have Rapportive installed and if its the contextual gadget, that app will vanish from your inbox Thursday, July 31st.
-That’s tomorrow.
-If you are a Rapportive user who entered notes in the application you should immediately download your data.
-LinkedIn will be disappearing your notes along with the Rapportive Google Apps application.
+In other words, if you have Rapportive installed and if its the contextual gadget, that app has vanished.
+If you are a Rapportive user who entered notes in the application, LinkedIn disappeared your notes along with the Rapportive Google Apps application.

 So why, exactly, is LinkedIn doing this?
 For one thing, since LinkedIn acquired Rapportive it can do whatever it damned well pleases with the app.
 For another, LinkedIn it is taking the Rapportive app away so that it can give us more . . .
 LinkedIn

 We’re adding a deeper integration with LinkedIn so you’ll see more LinkedIn profile information and your shared connections within Rapportive.
 We’re also making changes to improve the product’s speed and reliability.